stechDevSP/stechDev/README.md

 PNGs, JPGs, etcetera, are all minified using Imagemin.
 This is not run on any servers, and is only run locally.
 Your initial image files will be replaced with their respective minified versions.
 These will have to be committed, and compiled into the `public` folder on build.

-#### SVGs
-SVGs are minified, added to a single file (svg.svg), and are injected inline.

 # Todo
-- SVGs are minified, added to a single file (svg.svg), and are injected inline.
 - npm run build --production
 - Watch tasks
 - ESlint implementation